ramanshahdatascience/contector/README.md

 1. Set up the frequency of contact you'd like to commit to for these tiers, and enter them in the `tiers` sheet.
 1. You'll probably find that you're in the red at first with a lot of people below your top 50 or so.
-I found getting current with everyone in my lowest tier took me a couple months of pretty heavy outreach effort.
+I found getting current with everyone in my power circles took me a couple months of pretty heavy initial outreach effort.

 ## Maintenance of your power circles